-When we started this series of posts on performance, we briefly looked at dance, and where the collaborations betewen dancers and musicians and visual artists began to take off.
-This week we'll look deeper (or as deep as we can in a shortish blog post) into the twentieth-century modern, contemporary and experimental dance that has had an influence not only on the dance world, but also the wider arts field, and those works and artists that have incorporated other art forms into their dance and choreography.
-As the century progressed we'll see that what had previously been discrete art forms were often mingled by practitioners from all forms to create new immersive experiences.
+When we started this series of posts on performance, we briefly looked at dance, and where the collaborations between dancers and musicians and visual artists began to take off.
+This week we’ll look deeper into the twentieth-century modern, contemporary and experimental dance that has had an influence not only on the dance world, but also the wider arts field, and those works and artists that have incorporated other art forms into their dance and choreography.
+As the century progressed we’ll see that what had previously been discrete art forms were often mingled by practitioners from all forms to create new immersive experiences.

 In the US, the birth of contemporary dance could be traced to the west coast.
 In the first half of the twentieth century, three influential female dancers and choreographers connected to the area had a huge impact on dance.

 Isadora Duncan, known for her tragic and memorable death (strangled by her own flowing scarf as it caught in the wheels of the car she was travelling in – a cautionary tale to all bohemian dressers) was born in San Francisco in the late 1870s, though her career flourished worldwide and she lived much of her life in Paris.
 In 1903 she gave a lecture in Berlin entitled ‘The Dance of the Future’, which set out her philosophy of dance:

 ‘The dancer of the future will be one whose body and soul have grown so harmoniously together that the natural language of the soul will have become the movement of the body. … She will dance not in the form of a nymph, nor fairy, nor coquette but in the form of a woman in its greatest and purest expression.’

 Popular ballet and burlesque or music hall dance performances of this time were stylised spectacle and narrative, but Duncan was proposing and pioneering an expressive form of dance, which she traced back to ancient Greece where she felt dance had been ‘a high religious art’.